coltonsr77/Uzi-Discord-Bot/README.md

 ## Behavior Details / Implementation Notes
 - The bot uses discord.js and registers global slash commands using REST + Routes.applicationCommands(CLIENT_ID).
-- `/updatecheck` calls the GitHub releases API for the value in GITHUB_REPO; set that env var if you want the feature to work.
 - Owner-only commands compare interaction.user.id to OWNER_ID.
-- `/checkservers` attempts to DM the owner a formatted list of guild names, IDs, and member counts.
-If the DM fails, the bot replies ephemerally with an error.

 ## Troubleshooting
 - "Invalid token" on login — verify DISCORD_TOKEN.
 - Commands not appearing — ensure CLIENT_ID is set and the bot has permissions; the bot registers global commands on startup (may take up to an hour to appear across all guilds due to Discord propagation).
-- `/updatecheck` returns "GitHub repo not set." — add GITHUB_REPO to `.env`.
-- Can't DM owner — ensure the owner's privacy settings allow server members (or the bot) to DM them.

 ## Contributing
 Contributions, issues, and pull requests are welcome.
 For quick help or discussion you can join the project's Discord server: https://discord.gg/Rm4QAxfR

-If you change commands or environment names in code, please update this README to match.

 ## License
 MIT License — feel free to use and modify as needed.